 So it’s been a little over a month since I started the 90 Day Music Licensing Challenge (1 month 3 days to be exact), and since there have been some interesting things in the works.

-In Aaron’s course he gives you a lot of how to(s), scripts and insight which I feel is very useful especially to someone new to music licensing.
+In Aaron’s course, he gives you a lot of how to(s), scripts, and insight which are very useful especially to someone new to music licensing.

-Over the last month I’ve done nothing but use Aaron’s scripts (as basis for my own) and leads.
+Over the last month, I’ve done nothing but use Aaron’s scripts (as the basis for my own) and leads.
 Some of these leads require a demo to be sent either Mp3/upload or physical CD.

-I’ve also request libraries to consider my demo before allowing me to submit to their library.
+I’ve also request libraries to ‘listen’ to my demo before allowing me to submit to their library.
 Some libraries don’t require a demo, this isn’t due to lack of quality control, this is simply the way they operate.

 I went out on a limb and emailed those who stated they only accepted CD submissions and asked if I could send mp3s (for demo purposes).
 Some said “no”, others said “yes”.
-I’m just really against sending in CDs unless I know for sure that’s it’s going to added to the library.
+I’m just really against sending in CDs unless I know for sure that the music is to be added to the library.

 1 Month….
 62 songs… Still Not Enough!

 If you’ve been following my blog you’d know about the my New Years Resolution of submitting 1000 tracks to music libraries.
 Well, in the month of January I was able to create 62 songs, if you do the math that’s only 2 tracks a day (not many).

 2 x 31 = 62 ….62 x 12 = 744.
 That’s not too far off from 1000, but still not 1000.
 There are 7 months that contain 31 days, 1 (February) has 28 and the rest have 30.
 So by the math given If I stick to 2 tracks a day I won’t reach my goal.